Massimo2710/DATA-PIPELINE-PROJECT/README.md

 # DATA-PIPELINE-PROJECT
-Data pipeline with duckDB + Dagster + DBT
+Modern data pipeline with Python, DuckDB, dbt and Dagster